Current Guidelines at the YMCA

 - Remember social distancing requirements in locker rooms.

-- Use online workout services where you can.
+- Use online and outdoor workout services where you can.

 - Maintain appropriate social and physical distance from other members and employees when walking throughout the gyms to the best extent possible.

-- Limit visit to 90 minutes and abide by current program schedules to allow fellow members to enjoy our facility.
+- Limit visit to two hours and abide by current program schedules to allow fellow members to enjoy our facility.